TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- so that we don't have to hold this state per each melee weapon

 - Allow to change the tickrate in the non-playtesting mode?
+	- This will be a session setting, really
+	- We'll just restart on re-tick

 - file operations:
 	- Import intercosm from lua